microfluidics-master/microfluidics-master.github.io/index.md

 ---
-layout: default
+layout: home
-title: Welcome
+title: "Microfluidics Master (M2)"
 ---

-# Hello 👋
-This is my Jekyll site running on GitHub Pages!
+Welcome!
+This site uses the Minima theme.
+Browse the pages in the header.